djmattyg007/httpclip/README.txt

 httpclip

-Httpclip is a simple, small Flask application that provides an API to your system's clipboard.
-It also provides a web interface for easy use of the API.
+This is a simple, small Flask application that provides an HTTP API to your system's clipboard.
+It also provides a built-in web interface for easy use of the API.

 Currently it relies on the xsel command line utility, as this was the only program I could find that could reliably persist the contents of the clipboard